 Please explore The Feldenkrais Project website to learn more.
 Here’s a few places to start:

 - The heart of the Feldenkrais Project is our homepage, your Feldenkrais gateway: Study Now.
-Well over 40 hours of high quality Feldenkrais class recordings, edited with the home user in mind, are available to all our listeners.
+50 hours of high quality Feldenkrais class recordings, edited with the home user in mind, are available to all our listeners.

 - What is the Feldenkrais Method, in more detail?
 In response to student questions, I wrote this more scientifically-detailed bullet point description of the method, its background, and the principles of biomechanics, neurology, learning, and human improvement that make it work.